nikhilaravi/fac5-frontend/README.md

 ##CSS intro

+###Vanilla

+* We are encouraged to code without preprocessors,frameworks and templates.
+* Don't rely on SASS & LESS.
+* However, it is useful to be inspired by pre-existing code but we aim to have written all our code ourself to fully understand what's going on.

 ###IDs and Classes

 * As we probably all know by now, we use CSS to style our HTML